michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_fall2023/project.md

 layout: class
 title: Final Project (CS 2731 Fall 2023)
 ---
+*Last revised 2023-08-30.*

 # Final Project ([CS 2731 Fall 2023](https://michaelmilleryoder.github.io/cs2731_fall2023/))
 A major component of this course is a hands-on final project guided by students' own interests.
-In this project, students will demonstrate an ability to summarize and implement current approaches and challenges in a subfield of NLP and make a contribution to this NLP research area.
+In this project, students will demonstrate an ability to summarize current approaches and challenges in a subfield of NLP and implement some sort of contribution (however small) to this NLP area of research or practice.

 ## Groups
-Projects will be done by 1-3 students, usually 2 students.
+Projects will be done in groups of 2-4 students.
 Groups will be assigned by the instructor and TA based on interests and skills, and group preferences from students, in a survey.

 ## Deliverables
-1. **Project survey**.
+1. **[Project survey](https://forms.gle/VNLS8NaKPU762VSh8)**. *Due 08-31*.
 This survey asks about NLP research areas of interest, skills, project ideas, and any group preferences.
 The survey will be available as a Google Form.
 It will be used by the instructor and TA to match groups with similar project interests and complimentary abilities.
-2. **Project area and type of contribution**.
+2. **Project area and type of contribution**. *Due 09-21*.
 You will provide the type of contribution you are interested in pursuing within a specific research area, as well as any inkling of idea you have, in a form.
 The instructor and TA will provide some feedback and guidance on this direction in office hours.
-3. **Project proposal and literature review**.
+3. **Project proposal and literature review**. *Due 10-12*.
 This proposal will be a report with answers to the following questions:
 	1. What type of contribution are you making?
 	2. What is the problem or task you are focusing on?
 	3. What is the nature of your contribution?